 Assume each and every page of your art gallery’s website is a landing page for your visitors.
 By practicing some of these guidelines for creating strong writing on your website, you will see more meaningful activity from those who discover your gallery business online.

 Use headlines to quickly communicate your one key message and value to a prospective collector.
-Impactful art images are fascinating and absolutely help draw attention, but persuasive copy on every webpage will compliment those images by giving greater impact to your site’s visitors.
+Impactful art images are fascinating and absolutely help draw attention, but persuasive copy on every webpage will complement those images by giving greater impact to your site’s visitors.
 Invest in learning better writing skills for your gallery staff as well.
-Practicing writing simple, yet compelling copy to enhance your gallery’s artwork is imperative for your art gallery business to thrive in today’s digital world.
+Practicing writing simple, yet compelling copy to enhance your gallery’s artwork is imperative for your art gallery business to thrive in today’s digital world and find new art collectors online.